Your Guide To Cord Blood Banking

 Before Birth

-If an expectant parent meets the qualifications for donation, they can contact a public cord blood bank to the receive necessary paperwork.
+If an expectant parent meets the qualifications for donation, they can contact a public cord blood bank to receive the necessary paperwork.
 Any information is stored in a national database and is not available for public viewing.
 The parent can then have a kit sent to them by the bank to take with them to the hospital at the time of delivery.

 During Birth